AryanB1/SpamEmailDetector/README.md

 # Spam Email Classifier

-This project is a machine learning model that uses logistic regression to classify emails as spam or legitimate.
+The project uses a multi-layer neural network to classify emails as spam or legitimate.
 The classifier has 98.6% accuracy, and a 97% F1 score.

 ## Key Features